runhub Svelte Themes

 GET /api/images/[...path]

-Serves generated/upscaled images from the mounted output volume.
+Serves generated/upscaled/enhanced images and videos from the mounted output volume.

 Project Structure